 DMUSD’s December 10, 2019 closed session meeting

-On December 10, DMUSD’s board held a three hour closed-to-the-public meeting to discuss “threatened litigation” regarding the Del Mar Heights’ school rebuild.
+On December 10, DMUSD’s board held a three hour closed-to-the-public meeting to discuss what they claimed was “threatened litigation” regarding the Del Mar Heights’ school rebuild.
 DMUSD gave the legal minimum 24 hours of notice, and the posted agenda did not identify any particular threat or include any written threats or memos by the district offering a legal justification for excluding the public.

 A week later on December 18, the board held their usual public monthly board meeting.
 Once again, the crowd overflowed the facility.